 Washington State’s Law against Discrimination (WLAD) and related statutes have teeth, and they are liberally construed in favor of employees who have been subjected to illegal treatment by their employers.
 These laws have a strong, explicitly stated intent to protect workers from retaliation for exercising certain protected rights.
 If you are retaliated against and want out, a negotiated severance package may be an option.
 Read More.

-In addition to private clients, I have handled numerous Employment Security Dept. pro bono unemployment cases for the Unemployment Law Project since the pandemic arrived and am contracted for low bono unemployment cases for the Office of Civil Legal Aid.
+In addition to private clients, I have handled numerous Employment Security Dept. unemployment cases pro bono for the Unemployment Law Project since the pandemic arrived and am contracted for low bono unemployment cases for the Office of Civil Legal Aid.
 Read More.

 Collaborative Divorce is a conscious process that is a more peaceful option than traditional, adversarial, winner takes all divorce litigation.
 I do not handle contested divorce cases.
 Read More.